BMW in the United States

+BMW of North America, LLC is the American subsidiary of German car manufacturer BMW.
+Its headquarters are located at Woodcliff Lake, Bergen County, New Jersey.

-BMW cars have been officially sold in the United States since 1956 and manufactured in the United States since 1994.
-The first BMW dealership in the United States opened in 1975.
+BMW cars have been officially sold in the United States since 1956.
+Max Hoffman was the exclusive importer from 1962 until 1975, when BMW of North America was established.

 In 2016, BMW was the twelfth highest selling brand in the United States.
-The North American headquarters for BMW is located at 300 Chestnut Ridge Road, Woodcliff Lake, Bergen County, New Jersey.

-As of 2019 the BMW Spartanburg manufacturing plant in Greer, South Carolina, had the highest production volume of the BMW plants worldwide, producing approximately 1,500 vehicles per day.
-The models produced at the Spartanburg plant are the X3, X4, X5, X6, X7, and XM SUV models.
+The BMW Spartanburg manufacturing plant in Greer, South Carolina, opened in 1994, had the highest production volume of the BMW plants worldwide, with 396,117 units in 2025.
+The models produced at the Spartanburg plant are the X3, X5, X6, X7, and XM SUV models.

 In addition to the South Carolina manufacturing facility, BMW's North American companies include sales, marketing, design, and financial services operations in the United States, Mexico, Canada, and Latin America.
 The North American headquarters for its large financial services subsidiary is located in Columbus, Ohio and is responsible for the captive lending for BMW automotive, BMW Motorsport, and Rolls-Royce cars, when buyers lease the vehicles or decide to finance directly with the company.

 Spartanburg manufacturing plant

 The BMW Manufacturing Co., LLC, also known as BMW Spartanburg, is the BMW Group's only assembly facility in the United States, and is located in Greer, South Carolina.
-The plant is currently BMW's major global production site for the X3, X4, X5, X6, X7, and XM crossover SUVs, whose biggest market is the U.S., while other BMW models sold in the U.S. market are imported.
+The plant is currently BMW's major global production site for the X3, X5, X6, X7, and XM crossover SUVs, whose biggest market is the U.S., while other BMW models sold in the U.S. market are imported.